A: So many reasons! Ready?

 As it happens, plants can be very good at pulling things out of their surrounding environment.
 It’s how they make more plant out of dirt and air.
 That means that some plants can also concentrate contaminants from their environment as well.
 One of the things we’re looking for in our first testing step (raw materials testing), is contaminants present in the material itself.
 In our case, these are standardized extracts that have already gone through many rounds of testing at the facilities of our suppliers and come with their CoA (certificates of analysis).
 They’re then tested by our manufacturer’s testing facility and their 3rd party testing lab as well, because, as the old saying goes, ’trust but verify’.

-The types of things we’re looking for in raw materials testing are: misidentification of the plant (you’d be amazed how many *finished* products would fail this test), misidentification of the component of the plant (root vs aerial, etc), and potency (how much of the active ingredients are present), as well as microbial contamination in the raw ingredient.
+The types of things we’re looking for in raw materials testing are: misidentification of the plant (you’d be amazed how many *finished* products would fail this test), misidentification of the component of the plant (root vs aerial, etc), and potency (how much of the active ingredients are present).

 The second testing step is on the incorporated product – the stuff that comes out of the bottle.
 Here we’re looking for fungal or yeast contamination, accumulation of heavy metals, or bacteriological contamination.
-You may wonder why we test *again* if we test everything at the start and all the production goes on in a clean facility.
-The answer is that you can never be too sure.
-Stuff happens in the space program – it can happen anywhere.
+We also test L-Theanine quantity on the finished product as an indicator of the consistency of the blend from the known raw ingredients.

 We’re not here to save money and make a quick buck.
 We’re here to make a product for ourselves, our friends, our families, etc. This is the level of testing you need to be certain of what you’re getting in the bottle.